How to Can Green Beans

 When done, allow the pressure canner to cool down and release the pressure on its own.
 Don't bleed off the pressure or place cold rags on it or anything else, unless you want a big mess.
 Once the pressure has dropped to zero and the little pressure button has released, carefully open and unload the canner.
 Place the jars on a towel and leave them undisturbed for around eight hours.
 Do not retighten screw lids, unless you're using Tattler Lids – then follow their instructions.

 The purple beans cook up green, but they are a little darker than regular green beans.
 The lids should be pulled down tight.
-If you can pop the lids up and down they did not seal properly and those beans should be refrigerated and eaten, not stored.
+If you can pop the lids up and down, they did not seal properly.
+Refrigerate for short term storage or eat right away.
 Remove the rings (if you leave them on they tend to rust and may provide a false seal).
 Label and store in a cool, dark place.
-Enjoy your garden or farm market goodness year round.
+Best used within 1-2 years of processing.

 - How to Grow Lots of Pole Beans for Easy Picking and Preserving